Affiliated to research

 I finished my PhD at the Dept. of Neuroscience, KI, in 2011 (labs of Drs.
 Peter Århem and Kjell Fuxe).
 My thesis was focused on the regulation of dopamine receptors by transmembrane voltage and made use of electrophysiology to study receptor signaling.
 My postdoctoral work included fluorescence-based signaling assays and behavioral pharmacology (University of Barcelona, Spain; Dr. Francisco Ciruela), autoradiography (Washington University in St. Louis, MO, Dr. Robert H. Mach), radioligand binding (University of Pennsylvania, PA, Dr. Robert H. Mach), rodent PET imaging (University of Groeningen; Netherlands, Drs.
 Philip Elsinga and Aren van Waarde), and rodent fMRI (ETH, Switzerland, Drs.
 Marcus Rudin and Aileen Schroeter).

-Since 2018, I am a group leader at the Dept. of Integrative Medical Biology (link below), Umeå University, while maintaining active affiliations with the Dept. of Neuroscience, KI, as well as with the Dept. of Pathology and Experimental Therapeutics, University of Barcelona.
+Since 2018, I am a group leader at the Dept. of Integrative Medical Biology (link below), Umeå University, while maintaining active affiliations with the Dept. of Physiology and Pharmacology, KI, as well as with the Dept. of Pathology and Experimental Therapeutics, University of Barcelona.